Juan Arzuaga: Rugby career

-Club career
+Football career

-Juan Arzuaga was born in Bilbao on 3 September 1880, and was baptized on the following day, in the church of San Nicolás de Bari in the Biscay capital.
-As a child he studied in England and excelled in rugby.
-Between 1902 and 1904 he studied Mechanical Engineering at the Mittweida technical school (Saxony, Germany), and while there, he began playing football with Mittweidaer Ballspiel-Club, the school's football team, which had been founded in 1896 by students.
+During his spell in Mittweida, Arzuaga began playing football with Mittweidaer Ballspiel-Club, the school's football team, which had been founded in 1896 by students.
 In Mittweida, he gained popularity as a football and rugby player, as well as a referee.
 When he returned to Bilbao, settling in San Sebastián, he did so with great knowledge about football, which was only beginning to take shape in Spain.
 He was among the founding members of San Sebastián Recreation Club, which was the very first football club in San Sebastián.
 He then became one of the first footballers of the newly formed club in 1904, thus beginning his footballing career at the advanced age of 24.
 Together with Alfonso Sena, he was part of the Recreation Club that played in the 1905 Copa del Rey.

 At Recreation Club, he stood out for his defensive skills, which earned him a move to Athletic Club in 1905, making his competitive debut on 11 April 1906, at the 1906 Copa del Rey, in a 2–1 win over Recreativo de Huelva, but he did not play in the final against Madrid FC, and without him, Athletic conceded 4 goals in a 1–4 loss.
 In 1907, the best players from Athletic and Unión Vizcaino came together to form Bizcaya, which was specially created to take part in the 1907 Copa del Rey, and Arzuaga was elected into the team, forming a defensive partnership with his former Recreation Club teammate, Alfonso Sena of Vizcaino, which played a very important role in helping Bizcaya reach the final, and this time he started and nearly kept a clean-sheet, but they lost to Madrid once again, courtesy of a late goal from Manuel Prast.

-He was a member of the Athletic side that won back-to-back Copa del Rey titles in 1910 and 1911, helping his side keep a clean-sheet in the 1910 final (UECF) in a 1–0 win over Vasconia, the name under which the newly founded Real Sociedad played.
+Arzuaga was a member of the Athletic side that won back-to-back Copa del Rey titles in 1910 and 1911, helping his side keep a clean-sheet in the 1910 final (UECF) in a 1–0 win over Vasconia, the name under which the newly founded Real Sociedad played.
 He become the captain of the team in 1911.
-He remained loyal to Athletic until 1912, when the club decided that the low form of an aging Arzuaga did not allow him to continue defending the colours of Athletic, so he was dropped from the first team, and enventually, he left and joined Club Deportivo Bilbao, with whom he retired in 1914 at the age of 34.
+He remained loyal to Athletic until 1912, when the club decided that the low form of an aging Arzuaga did not allow him to continue defending the colours of Athletic, so he was dropped from the first team, and eventually, he left and joined Club Deportivo Bilbao, with whom he retired in 1914 at the age of 34.